Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

   # Notice: this method is commented so will not execute
   # def __str__(self):
-    # """Similarly this is for print functionality for this object"""
+    # """Similarly this is for print functionality for this object."""
     # return " ".join((str(a) for a in self.args))

 my_ins = MyClass(10, 20, 30)